 He is actively involved in humanitarian work and has helped set up surgical retina services in Iraq and other countries.
 He sees this part of his professional career as being both rewarding and very humbling.

-At The Hospital of St John & St Elizabeth Mr Riaz Asaria is part of The London Eye Unit and is available every day for advice and emergency consultations.
-He has worked hard to deliver a high quality service at the hospital.
+Professor Azaria is available every day for advice and emergency consultations.
+He has worked hard to deliver a high quality service at the Hospital.
 He has a large team who works with him including a medical photographer, orthoptists and optometrists.
 He does clinics every day and is available on Sundays for emergencies.

 He regularly attends meetings and is invited as a speaker with other experts.
 He is considered to be one of the most accomplished eye surgeons in the country through a combination of a desire to do the best possible and the volume of work he does.
 His patients appreciate his light hearted manner but are aware of his focus and doing the best for his patients whether in the NHS, private sector or in a war torn country.